global-asp/asp-source/en/0183_hare-tricks-elephant-again.md

 because he had never
 been defeated.
 So he asked Hare,
-“What makes you a
+"What makes you a
-good runner?”
+good runner?"
 Hare answered,
-“My thin legs.”
+"My thin legs."

 ##
 Without a second thought,
 Elephant asked what
 he could do to make
 his legs thin.
-Hare said, “It is simple,
+Hare said, "It is simple,
-I will show you with fire.”
+I will show you with fire."

 ##
-Hare said, “Put your legs
+Hare said, "Put your legs
-in the fire.”
+in the fire."
 Elephant stepped into
 the fire.
 He shouted,
-“I am burning!
+"I am burning!
 I am
-burning!”
+burning!"

 ##
 Hare was happy.